ve-i-uj/enki/README.md

 ...
 ```

-Below is an example where the converter has a FIXED_DICT (`AVATAR_INFOS`) type that it will receive into the converter, and then the converter will return the custom type `TAvatarInfos`.
-The example, for example, shows an attempt to add a key that is not in the description.
+Below is an example where the FIXED_DICT `AVATAR_INFOS` has a converter.
+The converter returns the custom type `TAvatarInfos`.
+The example below shows an attempt to add a key that is not in the description.
 Pylance in this case indicates an error - this is convenient and helps to catch errors at the development stage.

 <br/>
 <details>